mongodb/mongodb-kubernetes/README.md

 Now with this data, copy the `samples/om-config-map-sample.yaml` to `samples/my-om-config-map.yaml`, `samples/om-replica-set-sample.yaml` to `samples/my-replica-set-sample.yaml` and edit them.

-> files with path `samples/my-` are ignored by git so you can modify them locally at any time
+> All files in the project starting with `my-` prefix are ignored by git so you can modify them locally at any time

 Create the config-map and replica set objects in Kubernetes: